BECOF-Cons/becof-website/docs/deployment/ENV_GUIDE.md

 # Environment Variables Guide

 ## Overview
-This guide explains all environment variables needed for the BECOF application.
+This guide explains all environment variables needed for the BECOF application and which features require them.

 ---

-## 🔴 Required Variables
+## 🔴 Required for Core Functionality

 These variables **must** be set for the application to work: